Get Going Guide (2026)

 • Emergency applications are for serious, time-sensitive risks, not everyday disputes

-• They provide temporary relief that often influences final outcomes
+• They provide temporary relief that often influences final outcomes.

-• Filing will escalate conflict—be prepared
+• Filing will escalate the conflict; be prepared.

-• Credibility, documentation, and focus are what judges respect
+• Credibility, documentation, and focus are what judges respect.

 Bottom Line: Emergency applications are a precision tool.
 Done right, they protect kids, safety, and finances while creating leverage for settlement.
 Done poorly, they burn credibility, cost money, and stall progress.